Warp-level Throughput

 The runbook for diagnosing it:

-- Run the kernel under Nsight Compute with
+- Run the kernel under Nsight Compute and inspect the "Warp State Statistics" section, or query the metric

 - If above 90%, the kernel is warp-clean.
 Look elsewhere (occupancy, memory, collectives).